-About EIBA > Mission / Statutes
+About EIBA > Mission / Statutes / History Project

-EIBA is a professional association and network for academics, business people and other individuals with an interest in the field of International Business.
-Benefits of annual EIBA membership include: a personal subscription to the IBR journal as well as full online e-PIBR access for the current year professional services and information such as the EIBA online job market and the EIBAzine-IBP newsletter; occasional e-mail delivery of relevant news and updates on the EIBA Annual Conference, along with other select IB announcements submitted by members.
-If you teach, practice, or are conducting research in international business, or if you simply wish to be kept informed of the latest developments in this field, EIBA is for you!
+EIBA is a professional society and network for academics, business people and other individuals with an interest in the greater field of International Business (IB).
+Benefits of annual EIBA membership include full online access to the IBR journal for the current year and the PIBR book series volumes (along with four business journals: CR, EBR, IMR, IJoEM), as well as the EIBAzine-IBP e-newsletter.
+Members also receive occasional e-mail delivery of relevant news and updates on the EIBA Annual Conference along with other select IB announcements, and may post/view professional employment opportunities on the EIBA Online JobMarket.
+If you teach, study, practice, or conduct research in international business – or if you simply wish to be kept in the loop of the latest IB developments – EIBA is for you!

 For more information or if you have any questions, do not hesitate to contact the EIBA Secretariat.